duyguabbasoglu/duyguabbasoglu/README.md

+## 👀 About Me
-## 🌟 A sophomore CTIS student at Bilkent University.
+- A sophomore CTIS student at Bilkent University.
 - Passionate about **technology**, **software development**, and **problem-solving**.
 - I enjoy sports, watching movies & series, reading and cooking.